learn-co-curriculum/cssi-4.5-python-conditional-statements/README.md

   print "That's my favorite animal, too!"
 ```
 #Comparison Operator
-Notice the "==" in the if statement.
-When you use "==", you are asking "are the two things equal?".
-When you use a single "=", that's assignment - you're setting a variable to a value.
+  + "==" means "are the two things equal?".
+  + "=", means assignment - you're setting a variable to a value.

 #Boolean Values
 False and True are special values called **booleans**.
 Booleans can be assigned to variables.